• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Pitsky dogs have great intelligence.
+• Intelligence Rating: Smart: The Pitsky dogs have great intelligence.

-• Trainability: Pitsky dogs are easy to train.
+• Training Difficulty: Pitsky dogs are easy to train.

-• Health Issues: Pitskys are commonly healthy dogs.
+• Health Concerns: Pitskys are commonly healthy dogs.

 • Drooling Tendency: The Pitsky is a perfect example of a low drooling tendency.

-• Stinkiness: The Pitsky has a low chance of bad smell.
+• Stinkiness Rating: The Pitsky has a low chance of bad smell.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The Pitsky has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The Pitsky has a low to the average risk for obesity.

-• Child Friendly: Pitsky dogs are very kid-friendly dogs.
+• Child Compatibility: Pitsky dogs are very kid-friendly dogs.

 • Senior Citizens Friendly: Pitskys are one of the best breeds for elderly people.